SClovesgtx/SClovesgtx/README.md

 # Who am I?

 I have been working in the technology field since 2017.
-Currently, I am a mix of Software Developer and Data Analyst working at [Extreme Digital Solution](https://www2.extremedigital.com.br/).
+Currently I am a data analyst with experience in descriptive statistics focused on chatbots.

 # What languages do I use?